What is an overpayment?

 An overpayment is where you have been paid more benefit than you are entitled to.

-This usually happens when we are not told of a change in circumstances such as an increase in income or someone moving into the property.
+This usually happens when we are not told of a change in circumstances such as an increase in income or change to your household.

 All overpayments not caused by official error are recoverable.

 Overpayments caused by a mistake made by us, the Department for Work and Pensions or the Tax Credit office may be recoverable, if at the time the overpayment occurred you could reasonably have known you were being overpaid.

 Recoverable overpayments can always be recovered from you, the claimant, whether the housing benefit is paid to you or not.

 If benefit has been paid to a landlord, then the overpayment can be recovered from either the claimant or the landlord.

 The landlord will only be responsible for the overpayment if it can be shown that the reason the overpayment occurred was because the landlord did not tell us about a change in circumstances they were aware of, for example if their tenant has moved out.

 How will you know if you have an overpayment?

 We will write and tell you.
 The letter that you receive will explain: